A. Amicus Curiae

 I. Show Cause Calendar

 Ho-Rath v.
 Rhode Island Hospital, 89 A.3d 806 (R.I.
 2014): Cases that come before the Rhode Island Supreme Court typically are assigned to either the Court’s full argument or show cause calendar.
 In full cases, each side is permitted 30 minutes for oral argument and the appellant may reserve 10 minutes for rebuttal.
 Unless otherwise specified by the Court, parties in full cases may submit briefs 50 pages in length and reply briefs 25 pages in length.
 See R.I.
 R. App.
 P. 16(f).
 In show cause cases, each side is permitted 10 minutes for oral argument and the appellant may reserve two minutes for rebuttal.
-Unless otherwise specified by the Court, parties in show cause cases by submit supplemental papers no longer than 10 pages in length.
+Unless otherwise specified by the Court, parties in show cause cases by submitting supplemental papers no longer than 10 pages in length.
 See R.I.
 R. App.
 P. 12A(4).